AlexanderBurkhart/realtime-modular-object-detection/README.md

      - ```--width``` and ```--height``` can be set for a custom image size

 ## Common Issues
-- If display is having issues running due to D-Bus run the following command:
+- If the display is having issues running due to D-Bus run the following command:
   ```bash
   sudo killall ibus-daemon
   ```